Bucharest – Targoviste – Curtea de Arges – Poienari – Bran

 Day 1: We’ll start our lovely trip from your hotel from Bucharest.
 I’ll be there at 8:00 a.m.

-Day 1: The day will start at your hotel in the morning at 8:00.
-We will first see the Royal Court in Targovişte, which was the capital of Wallachia at the beginning of the 14th century.
-Here we climb to the top of Chindia Tower, the symbol of the city.
-The tower was begun during Vlad the Impaler reign, but took its final form during the 19th century.
+The first on the list is the Royal Court in Targovişte, which was the capital of Wallachia at the beginning of the 14th century.
+Over there we’ll climb to the top of the Chindia Tower.
+That’s the symbol of the city.
+The tower was begun during Vlad the Impaler reign but took its final form during the 19th century.
 Initially, it had a military purpose, but during its history was used as a guard point, a fire tower, and also for storing the state treasury.

-The journey continues with a stop (because it’s on our way) at Curtea de Arges Monastery to see a beautiful church and the tombs of King Carol I, Ferdinand I and queens Elisabeth and Marry.
-Here we discover a Byzantine architectural style with Moorish arabesques orthodox cathedral and the legend of Manole, the chief architect of the monastery.
+The gorgeous journey continues with a stop, because it’s on our way, at Curtea de Arges Monastery.
+We’ll see and visit a beautiful church and the tombs of our kings and queens: Carol I and Elisabeth, Ferdinand I and Maria, Carol II and Helen, Mihai I and Ana.
+It’s a place where we’ll discover an orthodox cathedral built in a Byzantine architectural style with Moorish arabesques.
+And the legend of Manole as well, the chief architect of the monastery.

-The tour is about Vlad the Impaler, so we must climb 1480 steps to reach Poenari Fortress, the real fortress of Vlad.
-From there we admire the Arges Valley.
+The tour is about Vlad the Impaler.
+So we’ll climb 1480 steps to reach Poenari Fortress, the real fortress of Vlad III.
+From there we’ll admire the Arges Valley.

-At the end of the day, we accommodate in Bran (not included – so you can decide the type of accommodation).
+At the end of the day, we’ll accommodate in Bran (not included – so you can decide the type of accommodation).